mclaughlin-thomas/Mastering-Node.js-CH6/README.md

 "http://localhost:5000/sendcity and
 http://localhost:5000/downloadcity .
 The first URL will cause the browser to display the image in the browser window.
 The second URL will prompt the user to save the file."

+## Automatically Decoding and Encoding JSON
+Express packages comes with a middleware comopnent that can decode JSON response bodies automagically!

+enabling json middleware in server.ts

+the middleware component has to be registered before the routes here that read response bodies so that JSON reqs are parsed before they are matched to their appropriate handler!

+## Summary

+In this section we primarily covered the API features Node.js has that allows ut to read and write data.

+"Streams are used as abstract representations of sources and destinations for data, including HTTP requests and responses.

+Data is buffered when it is written to a stream, but it is a good idea to avoid excessive buffering because it can exhaust system resources.

+Data can be read from a stream by handling events or using a for loop.

+Data can be piped from a readable stream to a writable stream.

+Data can be transformed as it is piped and can be between JavaScriptobjects and strings/byte arrays.

+Node.js provides an API to work with files, but third-party packages are the safest way to work with files in a web server project.

+Third-party packages, such as Express, provide enhancements to the Node.js streams to perform common tasks, such as decoding JSON data."